 My new friends and I then ate dinner.
 Sordomudo, always with a smile on his face, ate more than any of us: a big bowl of Sopa de Patas soup (beef tripe, cassava, and beef broth) for starters, then a steak which seemed to cover half the table.
 I was the less adventurous of the bunch ordering the chicken lasagna.

-Once again, a big thank you to José Guzman of Arena Gladiadores for contacting these Salvadoran wrestling legends and setting up these interviews.
+Once again, thank you, José Guzmán, of Arena Gladiadores, for contacting these Salvadoran wrestling legends and setting up these interviews.